BECAUSE WE BELIEVE YOU

 More Than One Defendant Is Possible In Cruise Ship Sex Abuse Lawsuits

-It’s easy to assume that the complaint will be filed against the person who sexually assaulted the plaintiff but what many don’t realize is that it may also be possible to file against the cruise line.
-This is because it is often the negligence of the cruise line which contributed to the conditions which allowed the attack to happen.
+It’s easy to assume that the complaint will be filed against the person who sexually assaulted the plaintiff, but what many don’t realize is that it may also be possible to file against the cruise line.
+This is because it is often the negligence of the cruise line that contributed to the conditions that allowed the attack to happen.

 All cruise ships are supposed to provide passengers with a reasonably safe environment and when they fail to do so, they may be held legally liable.